aryabarzan/IoT-XRay/README.md

 2.  **Install dependencies:**

     Open two separate terminal windows.
-In each terminal, navigate to one of the service directories (`iot-xray-producer` or `iot-xray-consumer`) and install the dependencies:
+In each terminal, navigate to one of the app directories (`iot-xray-producer` or `iot-xray-consumer`) and install the dependencies:

     **Terminal 1:**
     ```bash